Planeta Xuxa: History

 Planeta Xuxa also had one more member on his team: journalist Alex Lerner, who had been doing interviews with international music stars.
-The program also featured new segments this season,such as Correndo Atrás do Prejuízo (Running Behind Damage), which sought to secure extra cash for people with financial difficulties through tasks set by the program.
+The program also featured new segments this season, such as Correndo Atrás do Prejuízo (Running Behind Damage), which sought to secure extra cash for people with financial difficulties through tasks set by the program.

 Also in April 2000, Marlene Mattos assumed the creative direction of all the Xuxa television shows, and happened to command entirely Planet Xuxa.
 At that time, the program had general direction of Marlene Mattos, writing of Vivian Perl, direction of production of Aluizio Augusto and management of production of Jayme Praça.

 In 2001, Xuxa won other stage assistants: the "Manos" and the "Minas", a group of four boys and three girls with the task of further animating the audience.
 In that year, new paintings were inaugurated.
-In Giro do Planeta (Planet's is Spinning), Dudu Miranda, Alex Lerner and the former Paquita Andréa Veiga carried out national and international reports on various subjects; The redaction of the Planeta Newspaper was directed by the promoters David Brazil and Amin Khader, and talked about the world of celebrities; in the Endereço do Coração (My Heart Adress), the presenter visited the house of famous friends - in the first edition, Xuxa went to Goiás state to visit the sertanejo singer Leonardo; and in Fogo na Roda (Fire on a Heat) segment, a special guest answered three types of questions - professional, intimate and indiscreet.This questions were made every week by a different group and on first edition,the group was composed by the actresses Mônica Carvalho, Paula Burlamaqui and Juliana Paes.
+In Giro do Planeta (Planet's is Spinning), Dudu Miranda, Alex Lerner and the former Paquita Andréa Veiga carried out national and international reports on various subjects.
+The redaction of the Planeta Newspaper was directed by the promoters David Brazil and Amin Khader, and talked about the world of celebrities; in the Endereço do Coração (My Heart Address), the presenter visited the house of famous friends - in the first edition, Xuxa went to Goiás state to visit the sertanejo singer Leonardo; and in Fogo na Roda (Fire on a Heat) segment, a special guest answered three types of questions - professional, intimate and indiscreet.
+These questions were made every week by a different group and on first edition, the group was composed by the actresses Mônica Carvalho, Paula Burlamaqui and Juliana Paes.

 At the beginning of 2002, Planeta Xuxa presented Jogos de Verão (Summer Games), a special series of competitions that had the participation of special guests.
-The sporting eventd, which included running, climbing, jumping and crawling, among other specialities, were recorded at Marechal Hermes, Campo dos Afonsos, in the western area of Rio de Janeiro.
+The sporting event, which included running, climbing, jumping and crawling, among other specialties, were recorded at Marechal Hermes, Campo dos Afonsos, in the western area of Rio de Janeiro.

 New segments have also been created.
-Next to the old and successful Intimacy, which received the actress Solange Couto in her re-screening in the new phase, were Entre Amigos (Between Friends and Espertos do Planeta (Planet's Smarts).
+Next to the old and successful Intimacy, which received the actress Solange Couto in her re-screening in the new phase, were Entre Amigos (Between Friends) and Espertos do Planeta (Planet's Smarts).
 Planeta Xuxa also hosted two new members, the Scorpio (Rafael) and Ariano (Marcelo).